 We also organise plenty of social events as part of your orientation.
 These events often sell out so you should buy your tickets online before you leave for the UK.
 (You’ll receive more details about this in your Countdown newsletters.)

 Queen Mary also hosts a Welcome Week for all of our international students at the start of the academic year in September.
-You can find out more in this short film.
+Watch our Welcome Week video.

 You’ll want to be greeted by friendly faces when you arrive in the UK.
 We arrange a free Queen Mary bus service for all new international students who arrive at Heathrow on our specified arrival dates (We’ll give you more information about this before you need to book your flight: unfortunately, we can’t collect you from the airport on other dates or from other airports).
 You must book your place on this bus.
 If you don’t book your seat, we can’t guarantee that there will be one for you.

 If you have to travel outside our arrival dates or from other airports, visit our How To Find Us page to plan your journey to Queen Mary.